Female urinal: Female and unisex urinals in public toilets

 In the course of the development towards unisex toilets, designers and developers are increasingly faced with the challenge of creating gender-appropriate solutions.
-Models, like "Uni-Pee" designed by Tamar Dax, "We P" designed by Michal Farago, "MissWizz" from Ellen Lejeune, "UriLift" from Pop-Up Toilet Company, "Captain" by Uridan, "Ti'Pi" by Ves Bat Eco and "Weestand" by LiquidGold, have been developed that can be used comfortably by females and males alike.
+Models, like "Uni-Pee" designed by Tamar Dax, "We P" designed by Michal Farago, "MissWizz" from Ellen Lejeune, "UriLift" from Pop-Up Toilet Company, "Captain" by Uridan, "Ti'Pi" by Ves Bat Eco, "Weestand" by LiquidGold, and "Urin*all" in collaboration with the Swiss sanitary technology company Urimat, have been developed that can be used comfortably by females and males alike.
+Urin*all was developed 2022 by two Swiss industrial designers at the FHNW School of Art and Design in Basel.
+Women use the front part while men use the rear area, so that facilities for fast and contactless urination are available to people of any gender - thereby enabling more gender equality in public space.
+The urinal also requires no water and can collect phosphorus, which serves as fertilizer for plants.
+The all-gender urinal has now been awarded the public prize by Valoo, the Swiss network for sustainable sanitary systems and is currently further developed in collaboration with the Swiss sanitary technology company Urimat.

 Berlin now has some unisex toilets and unisex urinals, to be used by both sexes.
 As of 2017, with the expiration of a contract for public toilets with Wall GmbH, a new toilet concept for public spaces in Berlin is being developed.
 Urinals which can be used in a similar fashion (facing the wall) by both sexes are an essential part of the future unisex toilet facilities.

+In 2023, sustainable toilets that do not require water were installed in various parks and public places throughout the city of Berlin.
+As an alternative to the sit-down toilet, there is a urinal for women and men.
+The unisex urinal is built so that women can urinate while squatting and men while standing.
+According to Florian Augustin, managing director of the manufacturing company Finizio, "after some initial skepticism, the urinal is being enthusiastically accepted by women."